 Oracle Forms 220.127.116.11.0 is not supported with either Java SE 9 or Java SE 10, and Forms will never be supported with Java 9 and Java 10.
 Java 9 and Java 10 were only short-term releases and were taken out of support on March 2018 and September 2018 respectively.

 Java SE 11

-Oracle is currently planning to release Java SE 15 in September 2020 (subject to change).
-It will be covered under support until March 2021.
-There has been no word whether Oracle Forms 126.96.36.199.0 will have any form of support with Java 15.
-However, Java 15 is planned to be another short-term release, so the odds of Java 15 being compatible with Oracle Forms 188.8.131.52.0 is very low if not zero.
-We cannot speak for Oracle with regards to cross compatibility between Java and other Oracle products such as Oracle Forms and when they may release new certifications, but based on previous and current short-term releases of Java (9, 10, 12, 13, and 14), we do not see there being a certification of Java 15 with Forms 184.108.40.206.0 even with FSAL.
-Oracle will provide more information if Java 15 happens to be certified with Oracle Forms.
+Oracle is currently planning to release Java SE 17 in September 2021 (subject to change).
+It will be covered under support until possibly September 2026.
+There has been no word whether Oracle Forms 220.127.116.11.0 will have any form of support with Java 17 despite it being a long-term-support (LTS) release.
+We cannot speak for Oracle with regards to cross compatibility between Java and other Oracle products such as Oracle Forms and when they may release new certifications.
+Oracle will provide more information if Java 17 happens to be certified with Oracle Forms.